NissesSenap/git-workshop/TASKS.md

 - Merge azure-pipelines.yml to main
 - Edit some file and create a PR, see that the our pipeline auto triggers
   - Don't forget to actually create the PR and not just push to a branch

+## Part 4 gitignore

+- Create a .gitignore file containing a filename called hello.md
+- create a file called hello.md
+- What do you see when writing `git status`